Installing a soap dish correctly can help you prevent water from getting behind it and also into the shower walls.

 Bob Smith Industries BSI-205 Clear Slow-Cure EpoxyBest Epoxy for Ceramic

-If you need an adhesive that gives you enough time to work before curing, this can be a perfect product for you as it offers 30-minute working time.
+If you need an adhesive that gives you enough time to work before curing, this can be a perfect product for you as it offers a 30-minute working time.
 The bonding formed by this product does not weaken or wear out in water conditions because it is waterproof.

 Also, it is more heat resistant and comes with a tensile strength of 4500 PSI, a feature that offers exceptional bonding strength between items.